icyguy64/Forecasting/README.md

 # Forecasting
-forecasting notebooks I have been working on
+forecasting datasets I have been working on